Author name: shermanoaksadmin

 What Are the Most Common Dental Emergencies?

 From toothache at midnight to a trivial accidental fall or even unintentionally biting into something hard, dental emergencies can happen anytime and anywhere.
 The ability to know how to deal with these situations may be the key to retaining your smile and avoiding further dental problems.
 We at Sherman Oaks Smile Studio know how pressing a dental issue can be.
 Our emergency dental clinic is here to provide you with timely and discrete treatment.
 Explore common dental problems and how to handle them 1.
 Toothaches That Won’t Quit From an abscess to a cavity, anything can be the culprit behind a continuous toothache.
 Do not ignore the pain if it is intense.
 Although over-the-counter analgesics may alleviate the pain temporarily, emergency dental treatment is required in order to identify and treat the root cause of the patient’s problem.
 2. Broken or Chipped Teeth Cracked and chipped teeth are common dental emergencies, be it due to sports injury or biting on a hard object.
 Resorb any fragments and rinse your mouth with warm water.
 Then, go to emergency dental services for instant medical help.
 3. Knocked-Out Tooth A knocked-out tooth is an absolute dental emergency.
 If this happens to you, try to get the tooth to its socket without touching the root.
 If this is not feasible, store it in milk or a tooth preservation kit.
 Quick action is required, so see an emergency dentist in Sherman Oaks within an hour for the best chance of saving your tooth.
 4. Lost Fillings or Crowns If a crown or filling is lost, the tooth can become susceptible.
 Temporarily mask the diseased area using sugarless gum or dental cement.
 To have your tooth repaired, go to an emergency dental clinic.
 5. Abscess or Swelling An abscess is a serious infection that must be treated very quickly.
 It is commonly seen as a painful, swollen lump in the vicinity of a tooth or gum.
 It may lead to worse outcomes if left unchecked.
 To treat the infection and reduce pain, go and see an emergency dental clinic.
 6. Bleeding Gums or Mouth Injuries If you have a cut in your mouth or if your gums are bleeding heavily, it is vital to seek expert help.
 To control the bleeding, wash your mouth with salt water washing, followed by gentle pressure application.
 Then, to be sure there is not any underlying damage, consult with emergency dental services.
 Why Choose Sherman Oaks Smile Studio for Dental Emergencies?
 At Sherman Oaks Smile Studio, any dental emergency can be met with courteous and prompt care.
 Our experienced staff are happy to assist you to become happier, to smile again, and to find your sense of self again.
 Don’t Wait.
 Call Your Emergency Dental Clinic Today!
 If you are experiencing a dental emergency, time is of the essence.
 For prompt assistance, get in touch with Sherman Oaks Smile Studio, your go-to emergency dentist in Sherman Oaks.
-We are here when you need us the most.
+We are here when you need us the most. disclaimer This content is for informational purposes only and does not replace professional medical or dental advice.
+Please consult a licensed provider for your specific needs.”“This content is for informational purposes only and should not be considered legal or insurance advice.
+Please consult directly with IEHP or a dental insurance specialist.
+Book online now

 What Are the Most Common Dental Emergencies?
 Read More »